elastxy/beautiful-jekyll/tutorials.md

 `mvn clean install`

-It'll take a while, as there are many dependencies for enabling all framework features.
+It'll take a while, as there are many dependencies for enabling all framework features some testing.
 Next, you should see something like this:

 <img src="/img/build-successful.png" />